 Interestingly, the game is technically rendered in 3D but uses a 2D perspective to trick you into thinking you’re playing a side-scrolling pixel-based platformer.

 Developer: Massive Damage

-Platforms: PS4, Xbox One, Switch, PC
+Platforms: Windows, PS4, Xbox One, Nintendo Switch

 Star Renegades is a turn-based strategy RPG that sees you commanding a squad of futuristic heroes as they travel to different dimensions and try to prevent the Imperium Army from destroying the world.